 Such a philosophy led Steve Jobs and Apple to a great success.
 In 2011, Martin Lindstrom lead a series of fMRI on Apple fans in order to study their brain activity while using an Apple product.
 Contrary to the original assumption, the active areas of the brain are not the ones related to addiction.
 When the subject slide or tap the screen of an iPhone, the insula is activated.
 The insula, or insular cortex, is the brain area associated with feelings of compassion, love and pleasure.

 Technology takes such an important part of some people lives that a love relationship is born.
-Technology even provokes the same emotion than a member of your family, a boyfriend or a girlfriend.
+In some cases, technology can even provoke the same emotional reaction than a relative, a boyfriend or a girlfriend.

-Following Jobs’ step, professionals wonder: how is it possible to create desire and pleasure in the use of technology?
+Following Jobs’ footstep, professionals wonder: how is it possible to create desire and pleasure in the use of technology?

 Denis Bertrand, a French semiologist, believes that our minds build a myth around technology in 3 steps: